 - Adaptation Expansion: This happens sometimes, mostly due to the source story being too thin.
 The Haunted Mask II, for instance, adds a subplot about the original Haunted Mask returning to try and claim Carly-Beth as a host again.

-- Annoying Younger Sibling: Quite a few of them, just like the books, with the most notable examples including the sister in Click and Tara in The Cuckoo Clock of Doom.
+- Annoying Younger Sibling: Quite a few of them, just like the books, with the most notable examples including Jamie in Click and Tara in The Cuckoo Clock of Doom.

 - Asshole Victim: Several.
 Major McCall from Revenge of the Lawn Gnomes, Ritter from Deep Trouble, Judith in Be Careful What You Wish For, Mr. Wright from A Shocker on Shock Street and Adam from The Blob That Ate Everyone.